igenki/cournot-zero-determinant-strategy/README.md

 > [arXiv:2506.16038](https://arxiv.org/abs/2506.16038)

 The simulations explore how *autocratic (zero-determinant)* strategies operate in repeated Cournot competition with different numbers and types of opponents.
-Each Jupyter notebook corresponds to one figure (or supplementary figure) in the paper.
+Each Jupyter notebook corresponds to one or more figures in the paper.

 ---